JoeNatan30/sign_recognition_incremental/README.md

 # Instructions for Replicating Our Paper Results

+In this repository, check out the tags section.
+Look for "SIMBig2023" to find the release you need.
+Download the contents and follow the provided instructions.

 We use `pip` to install the dependencies.
 To install these dependencies, use the following file `requirement.txt`.

 The commands used for our experiment are available in the following shell script file (`SIMBig2023_Commands.sh`).
 Please note that the file contains a list of commands, but it should not be executed as a normal shell script, as it won't function properly in that context.